SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: Background

 \begin{thm}[Crosscut Theorem, Theorem 10.8 in \cite{bjorner-top-methods}] The crosscut complex given by any crosscut of a finite poset $P$ is homotopy equivalent to the order complex of $P$. \end{thm}

+\begin{ex} Letting $B_n$ denote the poset of subsets of $\{ 1,2,\dots ,n\} $ ordered by containment, notice that the crosscut complex for $B_3$ given by the crosscut comprised of the atoms of $B_3$ is a $2$-simplex.
+On the other hand, consider the subposet $B_3\setminus \{ \hat{0}, \hat{1}\} $ in which we delete the unique minimal and maximal elements, namely we delete $\hat{0} = \emptyset $ and $\hat{1} = \{ 1,2,3\} $; this smaller poset has the same crosscut, but its crosscut complex is the boundary of a $2$-simplex. \end{ex}

-\begin{rk} If one can prove that distinct sets of atoms have distinct joins, then the crosscut theorem will imply that the subposet of joins of atoms is homotopy equivalent to the entire poset.
+\begin{rk} If one can prove that distinct sets of atoms have distinct joins, then the Crosscut Theorem will imply that the subposet of joins of atoms has order complex that is homotopy equivalent to the order complex for the entire poset.
 We will use this in the special case where our poset is the proper part of a finite lattice.
-An $SB$-labeling, a new type of edge labeling which we introduce shortly, will guarantee that distinct sets of atoms have distinct joins. \end{rk}
+An $SB$-labeling, a new type of edge labeling which we introduce momentarily, will guarantee that distinct sets of atoms have distinct joins. \end{rk}